wkm/jekyll-pseudo/README.md

 # jekyll-pseudo
 A pseudocode/algorithm formatter for sites powered by jekyll.

 Sometimes you don't want to use a particular programming language to demonstrate a concept because of the syntactic overhead.
-Jekyll-Pseudo lets you use a gently formatted free-formated representation.
+Jekyll-Pseudo lets you use a gently styled free-formated representation.

 ## Language
 * indentation is preserved